-We are also conducting two additional Phase II clinical trials, in conjunction with Procter & Gamble Pharmaceuticals, that test the safety and efficacy of pexelizumab for the treatment of acute inflammation in patients caused by thrombolytic therapy and angioplasty.
-These are procedures for unblocking clogged arteries following heart attacks or myocardial infarctions.
+We are conducting two additional Phase II clinical trials with Procter & Gamble Pharmaceuticals that test the safety and effectiveness of pexelizumab for the treatment of acute inflammation in patients during heart attacks.

-We call our second lead antibody product candidate that is in clinical development 5G1.1.
-We completed a Phase II clinical study testing the safety and efficacy of 5G1.1 in patients with rheumatoid arthritis, a chronic autoimmune disease.
-Preliminary results from this trial show that 5G1.1 administration in patients appeared to be safe and well tolerated.
-The most common adverse events observed were nausea and diarrhea.
-The initial primary endpoint for this Phase IIb trial was met by the group receiving the mid-level dosing regimen.
-The group receiving the higher dosing regimen did not meet the initial primary endpoint.
-We continue to analyze the data from this Phase II rheumatoid arthritis trial.
-We expect to initiate another efficacy trial with 5G1.1 in rheumatoid arthritis at the earliest possible opportunity.
-The design, patient population and phase of the next rheumatoid arthritis efficacy trial will be determined following final analysis of the data from the completed Phase II clinical trial and discussions with the FDA.
-It is not certain at this time whether the next efficacy trial with 5G1.1 in rheumatoid arthritis patients will be a Phase III trial.
+We call our second lead humanized antibody product candidate 5G1.1.
+We retain all of our proprietary rights to 5G1.1.

+We completed a Phase II clinical trial testing the safety and effectiveness of 5G1.1 in patients with rheumatoid arthritis, a chronic autoimmune disease.
+Preliminary results show that 5G1.1 appeared to be safe and well tolerated in patients in this trial.
+The most commonly observed adverse events were nausea and diarrhea.
+The primary endpoint, or therapeutic goal, for this trial was met by the group of patients who received mid-level doses of 5G1.1.
+Patients who received higher or lower doses of 5G1.1 in the clinical trial, did not achieve the primary endpoint.
+We continue to evaluate the data from this trial in rheumatoid arthritis patients.
+We expect to initiate another trial of the safety and effectiveness of 5G1.1 in rheumatoid arthritis patients at the earliest possible opportunity.
+We will determine the design, patient population and phase of the next trial following our final evaluation of the data from the completed trial and discussions with the FDA.
+It is not certain at this time whether the next trial of 5G1.1 in patients with rheumatoid arthritis will be a Phase III trial or a Phase II trial.
+If we undertake another Phase II clinical trial of 5G1.1 in patients with rheumatoid arthritis rather than a Phase III clinical trial, our progress in developing 5G1.1 for the treatment of rheumatoid arthritis will be delayed.

-We are also testing 5G1.1 in Phase II trials for the treatment of kidney diseases, membranous nephritis and lupus nephritis.
-We are also testing 5G.1.1 in Phase Ib clinical trials in patients for the treatment of dermatomyositis, a severe inflammatory muscle disorder and pemphigoid, a severe inflammatory skin disorder.
+We are also testing 5G1.1 for the treatment of two kidney diseases, membranous nephritis and lupus nephritis.
+In addition, we are testing 5G.1.1 in patients suffering from dermatomyositis, a severe inflammatory muscle disorder and pemphigoid, a severe inflammatory skin disorder.

-We recently completed a Phase I pilot safety trial of 5G1.1 in psoriasis patients.
-The study showed that 5G1.1 did not influence the clinical outcome on a common scale of effectiveness for psoriasis.
-Following complete analysis of the data and consideration of strategic product development imperatives, we may consider further clinical development of 5G1.1 in patient populations with psoriasis or psoriatic arthritis.
+We recently completed a Phase I clinical trial to investigate the safety of 5G1.1 in psoriasis patients.
+5G1.1 appeared to be safe and well tolerated in this patient population.
+According to a standard measure of disease activity, 5G1.1 treatment did not influence the outcome of psoriasis in this trial.
+Following complete evaluation of the data from this trial and consideration of product development alternatives, we may conduct further trials of 5G1.1 in patients with psoriasis or psoriatic arthritis.